beeth73/Mendikot_ai_project/README.md

 This repository contains the code for **MendikotZero**, an AI agent trained using modern Reinforcement Learning techniques to play the popular Indian card game *Mendikot* (also known as *Mindi*).

 The project chronicles the development from a simple rule-based agent to a sophisticated, planning-capable AI inspired by the **AlphaZero architecture**.
-The entire development process—including debugging, architectural decisions, and performance analysis—was guided by collaborative sessions with Google's Gemini 2.5 Pro.
+Utilized Google Gemini 2.5 Pro as a technical accelerator for debugging MCTS logic and optimizing PyTorch implementation details.
+All architectural decisions and core logic were verified manually to ensure reproducibility.

 ---